TeamMonumenta/scripted-quests/README.md

 `ScriptedQuests_<Target.Minecraft.Version>_<Plugin.Version>-<CompileDate>-<CompileTime>`

-Or compile it yourself using the included Ant build script.
+Or compile it yourself using Maven.

 ## <a name="get-started"></a>Getting Started / Tutorial
 This plugin only currently has compiled versions for Spigot 1.12.2.
 It will probably work with older versions but you must compile it yourself.